Skip to main content

 Create a custom Visualforce Page

-1. From Setup and search for Visualforce Pages
+1. From Setup and search for Visualforce Pages.

 2. Select New.

 4. Copy and paste the following code, then make changes to the portions of the code marked in bold as appropriate.
-(Use the view source icon at the top right to copy the code.)Or you can download the code here:

 <apex:page standardController="<<insert the api name of object>>" showHeader="false" applyHtmlTag="false" applyBodyTag="false" standardStylesheets="false">